mlegenhausen/grunt-ng-constant/README.md

 #### Global Constants option

 If you need the same configuration for all your targets you can use the `constants` option to automatically merge your per target configuration with the global one.
+If you want don't want to merge, you can use the per target `constants` option to override everything.

 ```js
 grunt.initConfig({